Quantum Memory and Autonomous Computation in Two Dimensions

-Such \textit{self-correcting quantum memories} are known in four spatial dimensions (for example, the four-dimensional toric code under thermal noise), but are ruled out in two dimensions for local stabilizer Hamiltonian models~\cite{dennis2002, alicki2010, bravyi2009, brown2016}.
-In three dimensions, prior works have explored a variety of codes with numerical indications for passive QEC capabilities but lacking analytical evidence~\cite{haah2011, lin2024, roberts2025}.
-Hierarchical approaches have been rather limited.
-Harrington's construction~\cite{harrington2004}, inspired by a reduced variant~\cite{gray2001} of \gacs's classical method, still required reliable classical processing.
-More recently, Balasubramanian et al. proposed a three-dimensional automaton (or two-dimensional scheme with explicit time-dependence) that decodes the toric code but crucially relies on global synchronization and spatially varying interactions~\cite{balasubramanian2025}.
-Similarly, Lake's scheme~\cite{lake2025} based on simulated confinement of spacetime defects locally uses noiseless classical processors that must grow with the system size.
-Thus, whether scalable, passive stabilization of quantum information is achievable within realistic spatial dimensions has remained open.
+In classical information processing, the analogous problem led to seminal results by Toom and \gacs which showed that reliable storage and computation can emerge from noisy local dynamics without external control~\cite{toom1980, gacs1986, gacs1989}.
+The quantum case is subtler~\cite{brown2016, bombin2013}.
+Passive (\textit{self-correcting}) quantum memories are known in four spatial dimensions (for example the four-dimensional toric code under thermal noise~\cite{dennis2002, alicki2010}), but are ruled out in two dimensions by no-go results for the case of local stabilizer Hamiltonian models~\cite{bravyi2009, temme2017}.
+In three dimensions, prior works have considered a variety of codes with numerical indications for passive QEC capabilities~\cite{haah2011, lin2024, roberts2025}.
+Analytical approaches have been rather limited.
+Known results crucially rely either on noiseless classical processing assumed to be available at each site~\cite{harrington2004,lake2025}, or on explicitly hard-coded interactions whose space-time dependence takes the place of an external controller~\cite{balasubramanian2025}.
+Thus, whether scalable, truly passive stabilization of quantum information is achievable in low spatial dimensions has remained open.

-Here, we answer this question conclusively by constructing and rigorously analyzing a two-dimensional, time-independent, translation-invariant quantum system with local interactions that autonomously performs error correction under a local noise model.
-Our approach uses engineered \textit{dissipation}~\cite{verstraete2009} where local, stationary couplings to an environment generate dynamics that continuously drive the system towards the desired code space~\cite{pastawski2011}.
-The error-correcting code realized by this is inherently non-local, with logical degrees of freedom supported on recursive structures, yet the enforcing interactions are strictly local (and uniform).
+Here, we answer this question constructively.
+We present a two-dimensional quantum system with local, translation-invariant and time-independent interactions that autonomously stabilizes encoded quantum information under local noise.
+Our result does not contradict the known no-go restrictions~\cite{bravyi2009} because it does not fall under the conventional assumption of a commuting-stabilizer Hamiltonian coupled to thermal noise which is typically modeled, in the Markovian limit, by Davies generators.
+Instead, our mechanism uses error-correcting dynamics that are realized by engineered \textit{dissipation} in which fixed local couplings to an environment continuously drive the system towards the prescribed code space~\cite{verstraete2009, pastawski2011}.